biomassives/sextosol-blog-theme/docs/_posts/art-statement.md

   can find myself

 ---
-Goals of Jasehg include creative solutions that implement sustainability at the community level in Kenya.
+Goals of JASEHG include creative solutions that implement sustainability at the community level in Kenya.